 - Alternative staff.
 This benefit covers the cost for a replacement employee to complete the original assignment for which you were sent, but you had to return home for medical reasons.

 - Cancellation fees and lost deposits.
 Unlimited cover is provided for cancellation fees and lost deposits when you are forced to cancel your trip due to unforeseen circumstances beyond your control, such as the death of a relative.

 - Disruption of journey.
 This benefit covers your additional meals and accommodation expenses if your journey is disrupted for at least six hours by circumstances beyond your control.

 - Alternative transport expenses.
-If your scheduled overseas transport is cancelled, delayed or diverted, Professionals Travel Cover will reimburse the additional travel expenses you incur to get to a pre-arranged event, for example a business conference.
+If your scheduled overseas transport is cancelled, delayed or diverted, Professionals Travel Cover can reimburse the additional travel expenses you incur to get to a pre-arranged event, for example a business conference.

 - Rental vehicle excess.
 The policy provides cover for the rental vehicle excess payable when your hire car is stolen, damaged or involved in a collision.

 - Piste closure.
-You will receive up to $100 per 24-hour period if, as a result of insufficient snow, bad weather or power failure in your pre-booked accommodation, all lift systems are closed for more than 24 hours.
+You may receive up to $100 per 24-hour period if, as a result of insufficient snow, bad weather or power failure in your pre-booked accommodation, all lift systems are closed for more than 24 hours.

 Key benefits of choosing professionals cover for your business